 Ok, let’s talk Eucalypt, my friends.
-The Eucalypt tank/dress is a wardrobe basic, and is meant to have a loose, relaxed fit.
+The Eucalypt tank/dress is a wardrobe basic and is meant to have a loose, relaxed fit.
 Part of that loose fit means that the armhole (or armscye) hangs a bit lower than some of the other Megan Nielsen patterns.
 If you like that relaxed fit, well then awesome – no changes needed!
-But if you are feeling like it might be a little too low for you, if you are worried about your bra peeking out from the side, than it is a suuuper easy adjustment.
+But if you are feeling like it might be a little too low for you, if you are worried about your bra peeking out from the side, then it is a suuuper easy adjustment to raise the armscye.
 No, really.
 Because there is no sleeve involved, adjusting the armscye is as simple as redrawing the curve.
 No headache involved!

-Read on the see how you can raise that armscye, and put you mind at ease….
+Read on the see how you can raise that armscye, and put your mind at ease…

-1. Start by place pieces of paper underneath your pattern pieces, so that the edges line up with your side seams.
+1. Start by placing pieces of paper underneath your pattern pieces, so that the edges line up with your side seams.
 Tape in place.

 2. Decide how much you want to raise the underarm.
 I did 1/2”, which is probably a good amount for most people.
 Make your 1/2” mark up the side seam, extending the perpendicular line just a bit.